jesseklm/rambox-whatsapp-shortcuts-telegram-theme/README.md

 - Telegram
 ![Telegram Screenshot](https://user-images.githubusercontent.com/6096534/46568901-47f3f500-c97f-11e8-8e12-deb568946600.png "Telegram Screenshot")

+Note: the theme screenshots might look different from time to time as I might change the theme script without updating the screenshot here.

 ## TODO

 * [ ] Fix some bugs in whatsappium, which cause some navigation problems in whatsapp